custom-components/ble_monitor/README.md

 #### batt_entities

-  (boolean)(Optional) If you set this parameter to `True`, then the battery information will be presented as a separate entity as `sensor.mi_batt_ <sensor_mac_address>`.
-By default, the battery information will be presented as a sensor attribute called `battery level` Default value: False
+  (boolean)(Optional) By default, the battery information will be presented only as a sensor attribute called `battery level`.
+If you set this parameter to `True`, then the battery sensor entity will be additionally created - `sensor.mi_batt_ <sensor_mac_address>`.
+Default value: False

 ## Frequently asked questions